negotiation skills

 negotiation meaning

-Leaders need to learn international business negotiation strategies and different types of negotiation techniques in the workplace to help them conduct effective negotiations between two companies or manage a successful negotiation with customers and clients.
+Leaders should familiarize themselves with international business negotiation strategies and various negotiation techniques to successfully negotiate between companies or manage negotiations with customers and clients.

 types of negotiation